A Guide to Caring For and Maintaining your Leather Jacket

 Treating your Leather Jacket

 We often get asked what products do I need to treat the leather jacket with.
 The simple answer really is that you shouldn’t and don’t have to put anything onto your leather jacket.
 You can wear it from the day you buy it and this will be fine.
-There are however many different products you can buy that can add a little waterproofing or softening to a jacket if you want to.
-You can find products at a good shoe shop or we have found that the brand Punch have a wide range products you can try.
+There are however many different products you can buy that can add a little waterproofing or soften to a jacket if you want to.
+You can find products at a good shoe shop or we have found that the brand Punch has a wide range of products you can try.
 We would recommend buying a spray or wax as you will achieve a more even coverage, cream can be difficult to apply evenly.
 A couple of wax products that may help are ‘Duckswax‘ and ‘Nikwax’.

 Conditioning / Softening Your Leather Jacket

 Conditioning a leather jacket was once considered a must to ensure the leather kept its suppleness and didn’t dry out and eventually crack.
 This is now a job that you shouldn’t need to do as it isn’t really required.
-Advances and new developments in the tanning process of the leather means that this issue no longer arises.
+Advances and new developments in the tanning process of the leather mean that this issue no longer arises.
 Your jacket after hours of wear will become more comfortable, soft and supple and better with age.
 You may wish to instead bring the jacket back to a ‘like new’ state in which you can clean the leather and treat with a spray to add a little shine back.
 See our ’Cleaning your leather jacket or coat section? for how to do this.

 If you do wish to treat the leather with a conditioner do this after you have cleaned the jacket and let the jacket completely dry.
 Then follow the manufactures instructions on how and when to use the conditioner.